probmods/probmods2/chapters/learning-as-conditional-inference.md

 Regardless of your prior beliefs, it is almost impossible to resist the inference that the coin is a trick coin.

-This "learning curve" reflects a highly systematic and rational process of conditional inference.
+This *learning curve* reflects a highly systematic and rational process of conditional inference.
 <!--
 Here's how to describe it using a probabilistic program<ref>following on Griffiths and Tenenbaum, "From mere coincidences to meaningful discoveries", Cognition, 2007, who present a more in-depth rational analysis and empirical study of people's sense of coincidence</ref>.
 Recall how earlier we used stochastic functions with no inputs, or *thunks*, to describe coins of different weights.
 Each such function now represents a hypothesis about the process generating our observations.
 In the program below, the function `coin` represents these hypotheses.
 The higher-order function `make-coin` takes one input, `weight`, and returns a `coin` thunk with that weight embedded in its definition.
 -->